 Start by building a strong foundation in essential kitchen techniques.

-Key beginner skills:
+Key beginner skills include:

 - Knife skills

-- Cooking methods (roasting, sautéing, grilling, frying)
+- Cooking methods such as roasting, sautéing, grilling, and frying

 - Food safety and sanitation